All Episodes

 Well, who's the government?

-Well, the federal government take tack money from taxpayers and give it back to the people who couldn't make it.
+Well, the federal government take money from taxpayers and give it back to the people who couldn't make it.

 Oh, I see.

-So it's quite all right to use the organ of government to take money that doesn't belong to them from one taxpayer to whom it does belong, and then give it to you or somebody else to whom it does not belong.
+So it's quite all right to use the organ of government to take money that doesn't belong to them from one taxpayer to whom it does belong and then give it to you or somebody else to whom it does not belong.

 Why don't you try that out in the private sector, pal?